-Immune thrombocytopenic purpura (ITP) – This condition may lead to excessive bruising and bleeding, because of low levels of the platelets (a component of the blood that helps form clots).
+Immune thrombocytopenic purpura (ITP): This condition can lead to excessive bruising and bleeding, because of low levels of platelets (a component of the blood that helps form clots).

-Schwachman-Diamond syndrome – This inherited condition affects many parts of the body, especially bone marrow, pancreas and bones.
+Schwachman-Diamond syndrome: This inherited condition affects many parts of the body, especially bone marrow, pancreas and bones.
 It reduces the bone marrow's production of the types of white blood cells necessary to fight off infection.
-It can cause the pancreas not to produce enough enzymes to help gather nutrients from food, and your child may have problems with bone formation and growth.
+It can cause the pancreas to not produce enough enzymes to help gather nutrients from food, and your child might have problems with bone formation and growth.

-Atypical teratoid/rhabdoid tumor (ATRT) – ATRT is a tumor that begins in the brain or spinal cord.
-It is a fast growing cancerous tumor, but very rare.
+Atypical teratoid/rhabdoid tumor (ATRT): This tumor begins in the brain or spinal cord.
+It is a fast-growing cancerous tumor, but very rare.

 Diffuse infiltrative pontine glioma (DIPG)